SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 as well as definitions of built-in operators and standard data types.
 The idea behind ONNX is that a model trained with a specific framework on a specific device, let's say PyTorch on your local computer, can be exported and run with an entirely different framework and hardware easily.
-Learning how to export your models to ONNX is therefore a great way to increase the longevity of your models and not being locked into a specific framework for serving your models.
+Learning how to export your models to ONNX is therefore a great way to increase the longevity of your models and not be locked into a specific framework for serving your models.

 <figure markdown>
 ![Image](../figures/onnx.png){ width="1000" }
 <figcaption>
-The ONNX format is designed to bridge the gap between development and deployment of machine learning models, by making it easy to export models between different frameworks and hardware.
-For example PyTorch is in general considered an developer friendly framework, however it has historically been slow to run inference with compared to a framework.
+The ONNX format is designed to bridge the gap between development and deployment of machine learning models by making it easy to export models between different frameworks and hardware.
+For example, PyTorch is in general considered to be a developer-friendly framework, though it has historically been slow to run inference with.
 <a href="https://medium.com/trueface-ai/two-benefits-of-the-onnx-library-for-ml-models-4b3e417df52e"> Image credit </a>
 </figcaption>
 </figure>

 ## ❔ Exercises

 1. Start by installing ONNX, ONNX runtime and ONNX script.
-This can be done by running the following command
+This can be done by running the following command:

     ```bash
     pip install onnx onnxruntime onnxscript
     ```

-    the first package contains the core ONNX framework, the second package contains the runtime for running ONNX models and the third package contains a new experimental package that is designed to make it easier to export models to ONNX.
+    The first package contains the core ONNX framework, the second package contains the runtime for running ONNX models and the third package contains a new experimental package that is designed to make it easier to export models to ONNX.

-2. Let's start out with converting a model to ONNX.
-The following code snippets shows how to export a PyTorch model to ONNX.
+2. Let's start out by converting a model to ONNX.
+The following code snippets show how to export a PyTorch model to ONNX.

     === "PyTorch => 2.0"